 The following are some external compliance rules that companies operating in India must follow:

 1. Company law

-- The Companies Act, 2013, must be followed by any firm that is incorporated in India.
+- The Companies Act, 2013 must be followed by any firm incorporated in India.

-- The Companies Act of 2013 governs the appointment, qualification, compensation, and retirement of company directors.
+- The Companies Act of 2013 governs company directors’ appointment, qualification, compensation, and retirement.

-- The Companies Act of 2013 covers aspects such as how to conduct Board and Shareholder meetings.
+- The Companies Act of 2013 covers aspects such as conducting board and Shareholder meetings.